-A third strategy that participants used to reduce the burden of dilemma involves maintaining a high level of professional confidence in preserving clitoral sensitivity whilst normalising genital appearance.
-A gynaecologist who worked with a plastic surgeon described the care that they would take to "disguise" the clitoris by building up the hood without disturbing the blood and nerve supply and not "getting priapism or getting [the clitoris] completely insensate" (P20).
-Another gynaecologist referred to "elaborate techniques" that preserve function and sensation "to the highest degree" (P22).
-Direct references to the risk of severing the diffuse nerve supply around the clitoris36 and the association between clitoral surgery and impaired genital sensitivity12 were rare.
-Some adults who had been recipients of childhood clitoral surgery have challenged the notion that sensation could be reliably preserved, or that better surgery was the answer to their genital variations.37 These perspectives were likewise not prominent in the present data.
+A third strategy that participants used to reduce the burden of dilemma involves maintaining a high level of professional confidence in preserving clitoral sensitivity while normalising genital appearance.
+A gynaecologist who worked with a plastic surgeon described the care that they would take to 'disguise' the clitoris by building up the hood without disturbing the blood and nerve supply and not 'getting priapism or getting [the clitoris] completely insensate' (P20).
+Another gynaecologist referred to 'elaborate techniques' that preserve function and sensation 'to the highest degree' (P22).
+Direct references to the risk of severing the diffuse nerve supply around the clitoris and the association between clitoral surgery and impaired genital sensitivity were rare in the transcripts.
+Some adults who had been recipients of childhood clitoral surgery have challenged the notion that sensation could be reliably preserved or that better surgery was the answer to genital variations.
+These perspectives were likewise not prominent in the present data.

-In the clinical literature, poor results are often attributed to older techniques and deemed no longer relevant, and optimism is maintained via confidence in new techniques.9 As a gynaecologist said, surgeons "all use different methods so it is really difficult to compare" (P21).
-Confusion around how to interpret the changing surgical literature was evident in the interviews.
-There was for example a tendency to view poor outcomes as unique to other teams.
+In the clinical literature, poor results are often attributed to older techniques and deemed no longer relevant, and optimism is maintained via confidence in new techniques.
+9 As a gynaecologist said, surgeons 'all new techniques.
+(P21) use different methods so it is really difficult to comparative (P21).
+Confusion around how to interpret the changing was evident in the interviews.
+There is a sufficient as a sufficient was evident in the interviews. was, for example, a tendency to view poor outcomes as unique to other teams.

-"We had a paediatric surgeon who worked here who did really really nice repairs and some of his patients that have come through now... actually I think the results were good...
-I know the [name of a different hospital] experience is that most of the results are pretty bad and some of them don't look good at all."
+We had a paediatric surgeon who worked here who did really really nice repairs and some of his patients that have come through now... actually I think the results were good...
+I know the [name of a different hospital] experience is that most of the results are pretty bad and some of them don't look good at all.
 (P21)

 These perceptions could lead to a situation whereby parents' and patients' decisions are not being guided by realistic risk information.
 There are many examples throughout the data of participants using these strategies to reduce the burden of the dilemma around clitoral surgery.
-Another common approach was to try to be flexible, rather than taking a clear and principled stand.
+Another common approach was to try to be flexible rather than to take a clear and principled stand.

-4. Being flexible
+Being flexible